hcanada/hcanada/README.md

 - Reusable components and utilities
 - Proof-of-concepts and side ideas

-## Approach

-- Build things that are simple, reliable, and easy to maintain
-- Prefer clarity over cleverness
-- Focus on real-world usability, not overengineering
-- Iterate fast, refactor often

 ---

 Open to collaboration, freelance work, and full-time opportunities.
 Feel free to reach out if you’d like to work together. 🙂